w3f/polkadot-wiki/docs/general/glossary.md

 A heterogeneous, multi-chain network allowing various blockchains of different characteristics to perform arbitrary, cross-chain communication under shared security.

+## Polkadot Alliance

+The Polkadot Alliance is an [on-chain collective](#collectives) founded by Acala, Astar, Interlay, Kilt, Moonbeam, Phala, and Subscan, to establish standards and ethics for open-source development in [referendum #94](https://polkadot.polkassembly.io/referendum/94).
+It aims to support development standards and expose bad actors within the ecosystems of Polkadot.

 ## Host